wtraylor/modular_megafauna_model/CONTRIBUTING.md

 This repository has a [.editorconfig](.editorconfig) file to define indentation rule for different file types.
 Please install the plugin for your text editor if available: [editorconfig.org/](https://editorconfig.org/)

-### Object-Oriented Design

 ### Unit Tests

 ### Doxygen

 #### Bibliography
-[BibTeX](www.bibtex.org) is used for bibliographic references (in addition to a list of references in comments at the bottom of each source file).
+[BibTeX](www.bibtex.org) is used for bibliographic references: [docs/bibliography.bib](docs/bibliography.bib).
-The Doxygen command `cite` is used for that.
+The Doxygen command `\cite` is used for that.
 This makes browsing the Doxygen documentation easier.

+In general you should not need to put any references to scientific publications in _comments_ in the source code.
+Better you explain everything in a narrative form in the Doxygen _documentation_ and use the `\cite` command for that.
+If you do cite in source code comments, make sure that the reference is uniquely identifiable in `bibliography.bib`.

 Use [bibsort](http://ftp.math.utah.edu/pub/bibsort/) to sort the bibliography entries by label.